-SN Power is jointly owned by Statkraft and Norfund.
+SN Power is owned 100% by Norfund.
 In addition BKK has a ownership share in Agua Imara AS.
-Their complementary skill sets in hydropower and development investment in emerging markets underpin the SN Power Group’s business strategy and competitive edge.

-The business in Africa and Central America will, as previously, be performed through the subsidiary Agua Imara AS.
+The existing operating business in Zambia and Panama will, as previously, be performed through the subsidiary Agua Imara AS.

 BKK (Bergenshalvøens Municipal Power Company) has close to 100 years of experience in manufacturing, wholesale and transmission of electric power in Norway.
-It owns and operates more than 31 hydropower plants with an average annual production of 6.7 TWh.
+It owns and operates more than 34 hydropower plants with an average annual production of 7.8 TWh in 2016.